 How could I adapt this slow cooker tomato sauce?

 As you know, I love adapting recipes!
 I can never make something the same way twice, even if I'm following one of my own recipes.
 It's always fun to put a new spin on something to make it feel a bit different.

 Here are a few ideas for how to transform this slow cooker tomato sauce into something new:

 - Add some curry spices to the pot, then stir through fresh coriander (cilantro) and a dash of cream just before serving to make a luxurious curry sauce.
 Perfect with paneer!

 - Give the sauce a Mexican vibe with some chilli powder and smoked paprika.
 You could even add a tin of black beans for some extra texture.
-Use to make amazing enchiladas or quesadillas!!
+Use to make amazing vegetarian enchiladas or cheesy quesadillas!!